 Will paper charts bring you down?

 The veterinarian we saw a couple years ago was not engaged with technology.
-I’ll bet they used great technology in the back rooms for the animals, but there wasn’t a computer in sight.
+I’ll bet they used updated medical technology in the back rooms for the animals, but there wasn’t a computer in sight.

-Personally, I loved the view of that “chart wall” behind the front desk staff.
+Personally, I loved the view of that “paper chart wall” behind the front desk staff.
 The thousands of charts neatly filed, with all the multi-colored tabs creating rainbows of information.
 There was something comforting about the neatness and order of that wall.

-Recently, I visited a dentist’s office which had the same ‘chart wall’ of paper charts.
+Recently, I visited a dentist’s office which had the same ‘paper chart wall’ of paper charts.
 Upon visual investigation, I could not see any cupboard doors, pull-down fence, or any indication that these charts could be secured when the office staff leaves for the night.

 Sitting there, I noticed the beauty and serenity of the waiting area.
 It seemed that there was a considerable investment in the ‘spa-like’ atmosphere.
 The front desk staff sported wireless headsets, and I knew from a previous visit the back-office equipment was first-rate.
 But I couldn’t get those paper charts out of my mind…